We often get an email or phone call asking us something like:

-It supports up to 50 kg per metre.
+The Click Rail Pro hanging rail supports up to 50 kg per linear metre.

 You can install it on any type of wall surface.

-You can adjust the position and height of your artwork as many times as you want.
+You can adjust the position and height of your artworks as often as you like.

-It doesn’t wreck your walls like nails and screws do.
+It doesn’t wreck your walls as nails and screws do.